 The stores begged to be explored.

 Last photo of Dayton before leaving.
-We really wanted to go through all of the Palouse country before it got dark, or we would’ve stopped.
+We really wanted to go through all of the Palouse country before it got dark since this was to be our first time through there, or we would’ve stopped.
 Now I wish we had anyway.

 K’den.
 Pau Part Two.
 Now I gotta go edit more photos for next time.
 Wavin’……